AnyChart

-AnyChart is a JavaScript library for cross-platform data visualization in the form of interactive charts and dashboards.
+AnyChart is a proprietary JavaScript library for cross-platform data visualization in the form of interactive charts and dashboards.
 It was initially available as a Flash chart component and integrated as such by Oracle in APEX.

 History

 AnyChart was first developed in 2003 as a Flash chart component to visualize XML data.

 In 2007, Oracle licensed AnyChart to implement Flash charting in Oracle Application Express (APEX) used by 100,000 developers monthly as of March 2007.

 With the APEX 4.2 release in 2012, AnyChart 6 was introduced with the support of HTML5 charts based on SVG rendering in addition to Flash charts.
 Version 7.x of AnyChart was already completely based on JavaScript and HTML5.